This fast exchange on Facebook explains why this was published today.

 Instead of a need for WHE to litigate further every observer that has first hand documentation is afforded the opportunity to engage on sight personnel and the state director.
 This information is also used to change how CAWP is monitored and enforced on sight.

 If CAWP is not effective in addressing the issues litigation can be filed to stop an operation, but it has to be done quickly.
 However, just like with our litigation process to create the policy, you have to be able demonstrate that the event is an actionable item and not an unforeseeable anomaly.
+(We brought successful litigation after CAWP was created to enforce policy and strengthen the frame).

 Wild Horse Education’s field team is trained in CAWP policy and engagement.
 We are gearing up our roundup team to head into the field.